manishab16/Training_and_Upskilling/Networking/readme.md

 Overview of OSI Layers
-• Layer 1: Physical Layer
+- Layer 1: Physical layer
-    o Deals with the physical connection between devices through cables, switches, and other hardware. o Involves the transmission and reception of raw bit streams over a physical medium.
+    -Deals with the physical connection between devices through cables, switches, and other hardware.
+    -Involves the transmission and reception of raw bit streams over a physical medium.
-• Layer 2: Data Link Layer
+- Layer 2: Data Link Layer
-    o Manages node-to-node communication and error handling in the immediate link. o Uses MAC addresses for device identification on the local network, crucial for Ethernet networks.
+    - Manages node-to-node communication and error handling in the immediate link.
+    - Uses MAC addresses for device identification on the local network, crucial for Ethernet networks.
-• Layer 3: Network Layer
+- Layer 3: Network Layer
-    o Responsible for packet forwarding including routing through intermediate routers. o Utilizes IP addresses to identify devices across networks, ensuring data reaches its correct destination.
+    - Responsible for packet forwarding including routing through intermediate routers.
+    - Utilizes IP addresses to identify devices across networks, ensuring data reaches its correct destination.
-• Layer 4: Transport Layer
+- Layer 4: Transport Layer
-    o Manages end-to-end communication and data flow control across the network. o Protocols like TCP (Transmission Control Protocol) and UDP (User Datagram Protocol) operate at this layer, handling things like data segmentation and reliable transmission.
+    - Manages end-to-end communication and data flow control across the network.
+    - Protocols like TCP (Transmission Control Protocol) and UDP (User Datagram Protocol) operate at this layer, handling things like data segmentation and reliable transmission.
-• Layer 5: Session Layer
+- Layer 5: Session Layer
-    o Controls dialogues (sessions) between computers, managing the setup, maintenance, and termination of connections.
+    - Controls dialogues (sessions) between computers, managing the setup, maintenance, and termination of connections.
-• Layer 6: Presentation Layer
+- Layer 6: Presentation Layer
-    o Translates data between the application layer and the network. o Ensures data is in the usable format and may encrypt/decrypt data for security.
+    - Translates data between the application layer and the network.
+    - Ensures data is in the usable format and may encrypt/decrypt data for security.
-• Layer 7: Application Layer
+- Layer 7: Application Layer
-    o Closest to the end-user, this layer includes applications that interact with the network. o Handles high-level protocols, including HTTP for web browsing
+    - Closest to the end-user, this layer includes applications that interact with the network.
+    - Handles high-level protocols, including HTTP for web browsing

 ![App Screenshot](images/image1.png)